wmc-beedle/How-are-you-feeling/README.md

 # Results
 ![sad](Images/face_emotion.png)

 This image is an example of our results!
-The model that made this image had a 48% accuracy which was surprised me with the number of categories we had.
+The model that made this image had a 48% accuracy which was hgiher than expected with using 8 emotional categories(Random chance would have it be 12.5%.).
 It was run on a subset of the full range of emotions in an attempt to increase this accuracy.

-# Next Steps
+# Next Steps:
-Follow-up steps would be:
+## Correct the models current missing files
-Improve the model so that it may accept all the data from the Emotic's dataset
+## Improve the model so that it may accept all the data from the Emotic's dataset

-make functional with a webcam
+## Create a version that works live on a webcam